bbeng89/ntbk/README.md

 ## Roadmap

 There is a lot more that can be done with this app.
-The follow ideas/features are things I'd like to pursue:
+The following are ideas/features I'd like to pursue:

 - Vim plugin - I'd like to have a plugin so you can run ntbk commands from within vim, rather than going back to the terminal
 - Html/PDF/etc generation with something like pandoc (or maybe even jekyll)